Yoga and meditation: where did I learn most about these two things? While traveling, of course.

 1. “You have to show up and suck before you can show up and shine.”

 Oh, how I wish I could go back and tell this to this my childhood self.
 I was the student who never raised my hand unless I was 100% positive I had the right answer.
 As a result, I missed out on so many opportunities to shine.
 While I continue to apply this to my struggles in yoga and meditation, it’s applicable to anything in life.
+Mistakes are not personal failures — they are opportunities to learn and grow.
 Falling down and looking like an amateur is just part of the process.

 2. Life is a balance of effort and surrender.